 ToggleHistory of Chiropractors and Chiropractic

-The history of chiropractors begins with a single pivotal moment in 1895 when Daniel David Palmer performed the first-ever chiropractic adjustment.
+The history of chiropractors begins with a pivotal moment in 1895 when Daniel David Palmer performed the first-ever chiropractic adjustment.
 Palmer, a self-taught healer and magnetic therapist, encountered a janitor named Harvey Lillard, who had lost his hearing after a back injury.
 Palmer discovered that Lillard had a misaligned vertebra in his spine and performed an adjustment.
 According to Palmer, the adjustment helped restore Lillard’s hearing, marking the birth of chiropractic care.

 Palmer founded the first school of chiropractic in 1897 in Davenport, Iowa.
 Today, this school is known as Palmer College of Chiropractic, where chiropractic students receive their education and training.
 Palmer’s philosophy was based on the idea that many diseases and health conditions stem from spinal misalignments, known as subluxations, which interfere with the nervous system’s ability to function correctly.